-Basis of presentation: The Air Quality Improvement Fund's (the Fund) financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP).
-The Fund is presented as a Special Revenue Fund of the City of Santa Clarita (the City).
+Basis of presentation: The Air Quality Improvement Special Revenue Fund's (Fund) financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP).
+The Fund is presented as a Special Revenue Fund of the City of Santa Clarita (City).
 The Governmental Accounting Standards Board (GASB) is the acknowledged standard-setting body for establishing accounting and financial reporting standards followed by governmental entities in the United States.
-The financial statements were prepared from only the accounts of the Fund and, therefore, do not present the financial position or results of operations of the City.
+The financial statements were prepared from only the accounts of the Fund.
+Accordingly, the financial statements do not purport to, and do not, present fairly the financial position of the City and changes in financial position thereof for the year then ended in conformity with generally accepted accounting principles in the United States of America.